Murder of Lakshmanananda Saraswati: Threat

 Saraswati received an anonymous threat only a week before his assassination.
-Ashram authorities also filed a First Information Report (or FIR) with the local police.
-However, no steps were taken to provide appropriate security cover to him, despite ample evidence that there were very real threats being made on his life and the lives of those he served.
-The Government of Odisha later admitted that lapses might have occurred in his security and would place Kandhamal Superintendent of Police Nikhil Kanodia and officer-in-charge of Tumudibandha police station Jena under suspension.
+Ashram authorities also filed a First Information Report (FIR) with the local police.
+However, no steps were taken to provide appropriate security to him, despite ample evidence of very real threats being made on his life and the lives of those he served.
+The Government of Odisha later admitted that lapses might have occurred in his security and would place Kandhamal superintendent of police, Nikhil Kanodia and officer-in-charge of Tumudibandha police station Jena under suspension.

 Assassination

 Saraswati was murdered on Janmashtami Day of 2008 while visiting with pupils at the Kanya Ashram (a residential girls' school) in Tumudibandh, about 100 km from Phulbani, the district headquarters of Kandhamal district.
 Four of his disciples, including a boy, were also killed by gunfire.

-The Kanya Ashram housed 130 girls on the day of the Janmashtami festival and many of the girls were eyewitnesses to the killing, as reported by Indian Express.
+The Kanya Ashram housed 130 girls on the day of the Janmashtami festival and many of the girls were eyewitnesses to the killing, according to The Indian Express.
 A group of thirty to forty armed men surrounded the Ashram.
 Four of the assailants carried AK-47s and many others had locally made revolvers.
-Two of the four government provided security guards had gone home to eat, the assailants tied and gagged the two remaining guards.
+Two of the four government-provided security guards had gone home to eat at the time of the attack; the assailants tied and gagged the two remaining guards.

 Civil disorder and riots

 Hundreds of people gathered on the route to pay their last respects to Saraswati.
 Riots erupted when the procession passed through localities with Catholic populations.
-Catholics, who were perceived to be Indian National Congress party supporters, were targeted everywhere; in some places many Hindu families were also attacked because they were Congress supporters.
-The attackers included activists of the VHP, the Bajrang Dal and other Sangh Parivar organisations, and workers of the BJP that was a partner in the government headed by Naveen Patnaik.
+Catholics, who were perceived to be Indian National Congress supporters, were targeted everywhere; in some places many Hindu families were also attacked because they were Congress supporters.
+The attackers included activists of the VHP, the Bajrang Dal and other Sangh Parivar organisations, and workers of the Bharatiya Janata Party that was a partner in the government headed by Naveen Patnaik.
 The violence also saw attacks on Catholics who belonged to the Pano Scheduled Castes and on people who claimed tribal status on the grounds that they spoke the Kui language of the Khond tribal people.
 The Kui Samaj, which unites members of the native Kondh tribe (both Hindus and Protestant Khonds) in Kandhamal, was found to be leading the attacks on Catholic Panos.